 - you have 12 months to complete the travel

-- you can’t return to the country of origin until the end
+- once you return to your country of origin you can’t leave it again

 - you must finish booking all flights in the itinerary before the first flight takes off.

 There are no restrictions on how many continents you can visit or regarding backtracking, which are limitations in most paid round-the-world fares.

 If you make some land segments on your own, you can actually visit more than five destinations.
-That’s because when you land in one city and take off on your next flight from another city, it doesn’t count as two stopovers – just one (though you do have to count the land segment as one of your 16 permitted segments).
+That’s because when you land in one city and take off on your next flight from another city, it doesn’t count as two stopovers – just one.
+The land segment is counted towards the 16 maximum and the distance towards the 35,000 mile maximum.

-Here’s an example where you fly to Tokyo (first stop), make your own way to Hong Kong, fly to Helsinki (second stop), make your own way to Paris, fly to Marrakesh (third stop), make your own way to Casablanca, fly to New York City (fourth stop), make your own way to Montreal, fly to Lima (fifth stop) make your own way to Santiago, and fly home.
+To illustrate: here’s an example where you fly from Sydney to Tokyo (first stop), make your own way to Hong Kong, fly to Helsinki (second stop), make your own way to Paris, fly to Marrakesh (third stop), make your own way to Casablanca, fly to New York City (fourth stop), make your own way to Montreal, fly to Lima (fifth stop) make your own way to Santiago, and fly home.

-One factor to note is that there’s no requirement to fly round-the-world at all, though that’s how most people use this award.
-You can do a loop around a specific region or criss-cross between continents – it’s totally up to you.
+Also, there’s no requirement to fly round-the-world, though that’s how most people use this award.
+You could do a loop around a specific region or criss-cross between continents – it’s totally up to you.

 For example, here’s one of my recent itineraries, which started in Singapore and took me to the USA, followed by Australia, Japan and back to Australia.

 How to book

-Now, here’s the catch: it can be very time consuming to book this award because finding business class seats on popular routes is often tricky and the booking process usually requires several phone calls to Qantas.
+Now, here’s the catch: it can be very time consuming to book this award because finding business class seats on popular routes is often tricky and the booking process usually requires several phone calls / chats with Qantas.